xlladdins/xll/docs/Excel4MacrosH-Pcopy.md

 argument is ignored.

-Icon\_number    is the number associated with the icon and corresponds to the icon\'s relative position within the Icon Drop Down list box on the Change Icon Dialog box, which appears when you click the Change Icon button in the Paste Special dialog box.
+Icon\_number    is the number associated with the icon and corresponds to the icon's relative position within the Icon Drop Down list box on the Change Icon Dialog box, which appears when you click the Change Icon button in the Paste Special dialog box.
 If display\_icon\_logical is FALSE, this argument is ignored.